 - History of multiple psychiatric hospitalizations

-- Chronic suicidal plan and/or intent and/or self-injury behaviors; history of suicide attempts within the past 2 years
+- Chronic suicidal plan and/or intent and/or severe self-injury behaviors; history of suicide attempts within the past 2 years

 - Indications that short-term therapy may be detrimental or non-beneficial, as specified by the treating clinician